 Can you listen to audio books on an e-reader?

-or built in speakers, you will be able to listen to audio books on your e-reader.
+Yes.
+As long as the e-reader you have purchased has a headphone jack or built in speakers, you will be able to listen to audio books on your e-reader.
 The newest Kobo e-reader, the Vox, has both built in speakers, as well as a standard 3.5mm stereo headphone jack, although the previous versions do not.
 The Sony Reader Wifi PRST1BC, the Amazon Kindle (Touch edition through to the newest Fire), and the Barnes and Noble Nook all offer stereo headphone jacks so that the user may listen to audio books, and in some cases even mp3 music files.

 What are the advantages/disadvantages to having an e-reader versus a tablet?